 For more information on the L.V.
 Hackley endowed chair, Dr. Edward Peter Stringham, click here.

-We are pleased to announce the winners of our 2012-2013 Economics Music Video Contest,"Economic Value Is Subjective."
+The winners of 2014 Economics Music Video Contest,"Markets Promote Peace will be announced soon."
 To view the winning entries, visit the YouTube playlist by following the link: http://hackleychair.wordpress.com/

 Dr. Edward Peter Stringham